AlexLazarenko/OpenWeather/README.md

 ```shell
 mvn spring-boot:run
 ```
 This application is using scheduled task with `@Scheduled(cron=". . .")` annotation to periodically makes requests and saves responses to a MongoDB cloud.
 Cron expression defines how often scheduled task run.
 You can change  cron expression in the `config.properties` file.
-There is https://docs.spring.io/spring/docs/{spring_version}/javadoc-api/org/springframework/scheduling/support/CronSequenceGenerator.html[examples of cron expressions].
+There is https://docs.spring.io/spring/docs/{spring_version}/javadoc-api/org/springframework/scheduling/support/CronSequenceGenerator.html[`@Scheduled(cron=". . .")` expressions for more sophisticated task scheduling].